The Tunnel (short story): Synopsis

-The protagonist is a 24-year-old student, a fat and cigar-smoking loner, who boards his usual train to reach his university, but surprisingly, when the train enters a very small tunnel, the tunnel doesn’t end.
-The darkness continues for ten minutes, fifteen minutes, twenty minutes.
-The student gets nervous, but the other passengers are calm, because they don’t see (or don’t want to see) the imminent catastrophe.
-The student finds the train conductor, and questions him about what is going on with the train.
-The conductor is evasive at first, but eventually leads the student to the locomotive, which is empty.
-The conductor tells the student that the engineer already jumped when he realized what was happening to the train.
-After a failed attempt to pull the emergency brake, the train gets faster and faster, tipping into an abyss.
-Finally, the train is heading completely vertically and the falling student lands on the front glass of the still falling locomotive, where he greedily stares into the oncoming darkness.

-The train conductor, ever concerned with duty, asks what they should do, but the student answers: “Nothing (...)
+The story follows a 24-year-old student who boards his usual train to reach his university.
+However, when the train enters a small tunnel, it doesn't end.
+The darkness continues for an extended period of time, causing the student to become nervous.
+Despite the imminent danger, the other passengers remain calm.
+The student seeks out the train conductor for answers, but initially receives evasive responses.
+Eventually, the conductor leads the student to the empty locomotive and reveals that the engineer had already jumped when he realized what was happening to the train.
+After a failed attempt to pull the emergency brake, the train accelerates and tips into an abyss.
+The falling student lands on the front glass of the still falling locomotive, where he stares into the oncoming darkness.
+The train conductor asks what they should do, but the student responds with "Nothing (...)
 God let us fall.
-And now we'll come upon him.”
-Later, Dürrenmatt abridged the ending.
-In the second version, first published in 1978, the last two sentences (one sentence in the German original: "Gott ließ uns fallen, und so stürzen wir denn auf ihn zu") are omitted and the story ends with the word "Nothing".
+And now we'll come upon him."
+Dürrenmatt later abridged the ending, omitting the last two sentences and ending the story with the word "Nothing".